fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_cube_study.md

 Passoff
 -------

-Submit your source code from `cs4300-code-ai-agents/prog/RubiksCube` to Canvas.
+Submit your source code by committing and pushing the repository.
-Also submit your report, in the PDF format.
+Also submit your report in Canvas, in the PDF format.